songster-sa/aws-sw-arch-associate-notes/readme.md

 - event notifications - SNS, SQS, lambda
 - Requester pays bucket - owner pays for storage cost but requester pays for n/w cost on download
 - S3 object locking - retention can be set per version - explicitly or by default setting
+    - this way u can prevent deletion of data after written
 - By default, an S3 object is owned by the AWS account that uploaded it.
 NOT by bucket owner.
 - IAM policies - user level bucket access
 - ACLs - account level bucket access